 • Surviving civil partner: death certificate of the deceased civil partner.

-• Divorced person: evidence of divorce e.g. a divorce certificate.
+• Divorced person: evidence of divorce, e.g. a divorce certificate.

 • Dissolved civil partnership: evidence of the dissolution, for example, dissolution certificate.

-In the event of refusal of proposed civil partner visa application, the applicant will lose his/her UK visa fee because the proposed civil partner visa fee will not be refunded to the applicant.
-It is therefore important to have proper legal help and assistance with the preparation and submission of the proposed civil partner visa application.
+In the event of a proposed civil partner visa application being refused, the applicant will lose his/her UK visa fee because the fee will not be refunded.
+It is, therefore, important to have proper legal help and assistance with the preparation and submission of the proposed civil partner visa application.

-An entry clearance application for proposed civil partner visa UK will be refused mandatorily if any of the following paragraphs are applicable:
+An entry clearance application for a proposed civil partner visa UK will be refused mandatorily if any of the following paragraphs are applicable:

 • The applicant is currently the subject of a deportation order.